danutzup/python/README.md

 In my enviroment I have multiple esp8266 running tasmota firmware that are pushing to a mosquito server with nodejs running.
-The program  mqtt_rasp_lcd.py  in this repository is running on a raspberry pi zero w with  ST7920 lcd connected and I am displaying temperature and humidity that are in the main mosquito server pushed by nultiple esp8266 wiyh DHT and SHT sensors.
+The program : mqtt_rasp_lcd.py  in this repository is running on a raspberry pi zero w with  ST7920 lcd connected and using this library : glcd12864_lib.py  I am displaying temperature and humidity that are in the main mosquito server pushed by multiple esp8266 running tasmota  and they have  DHT and SHT sensors attached.